Multi-View Symbolic Regression: Introduction

 \section{Introduction}

 The core of our modern scientific knowledge is based on careful production and analysis of experimental data.
-In a traditional scenario, the researcher's task is to give meaning to measurable results, and analyze them in the light of an hypothesis.
+In a traditional scenario, the researcher's task is to give meaning to measurable results, and analyze them in the light of a hypothesis.
 Frequently, the goal of this exercise is to find a mathematical description which can, at the same time, describe the recorded outcomes according to the state of the art of the field, and predict results from future similar experiments.
 Scientists became experts in the highly non-linear thought process required to interpret and translate scientific knowledge into suitable mathematical expressions.
-Due to the increase in data complexity, this task has also been approached through a machine learning perspective with the goal of automating the thought process.
+Due to the increase in data complexity, this task has also been approached through a machine learning perspective with to automate the thought process.

 Symbolic Regression (SR), for example, produces a mathematical expression with one or more variables that optimally fits a given data set.
 It searches for a parametric model $f(x; \theta)$ that minimizes a loss function measuring the goodness-of-fit to the input data.
 Primarily, it searches for the correct functional structure $f(x; .)$ and, within this process, also tries to establish the correct values of the parameters $\theta$.
 This method has been successfully applied to simulated scientific data sets in physics~\cite{cranmer2020discovering}, chemistry~\cite{hernandez2019fast}, medicine~\cite{lacavaFlexibleSymbolicRegression2023a} and social sciences~\cite{de2023understanding}, to cite a few.
 Traditionally, SR algorithms used ephemeral random constants to set these parameters values, but more recently, the algorithms apply a nonlinear optimization to fit the function to the data more accurately.